facebook/winterfell/README.md

 **Configurable hash functions.** The library allows dynamic selection of hash functions used in the STARK protocol.
 Currently, BLAKE3 and SHA3 hash functions are supported, and support for arithmetization-friendly hash function (e.g. Rescue) is planned.

 **WebAssembly support.** The library is written in pure Rust and can be compiled to WebAssembly.
 The `std` standard library is enabled as feature by default for both prover and verifier crates.
-For WASM targets, one can disable default features and compile with the `alloc` feature instead.
+For WASM targets, one can compile with default features disabled by using `--no-default-features` flag.

 #### Planned features